yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 ](https://medium.com/@adhithiravi/why-do-i-need-keys-in-react-lists-dbb522188bbb), [List key 的使用](https://note.pcwu.net/2017/03/23/react-array-key/)
 <br/><br/>

-22.1 What are some exceptions where it is safe to use index as key?
+20.1 What are some exceptions where it is safe to use index as key?
 > - If your list is static (no additions/re-ordering/removal to the list).
 > - The list will never be re-ordered.
 > - The list will not be filtered (adding/removing items from the list).
 > - There are no ids for the items in the list.
+<br/><br/>

+❗ 21.
+What Are Higher Order Components(HOC) ?
+<br/><br/>

+❗ 22.
+What are Pure Components ?
 <br/><br/>